p-e-w/krill/README.md

 will follow NASA's :rocket: Twitter stream, printing only tweets that mention the [*New Horizons* probe](https://en.wikipedia.org/wiki/New_Horizons).

 `krill` automatically determines whether to treat a web document as a Twitter or an XML feed.
 If multiple sources and/or filters are loaded from a file with the `-S` and `-F` tags, each must be on a separate line (except if the sources file uses the [OPML](https://en.wikipedia.org/wiki/OPML) format, in which case all `xmlUrl` attributes are loaded).
 Empty lines and lines starting with `#` (comments) are ignored.

+Any URL format accepted by the Requests library is supported.
+In particular, feeds requiring (basic) HTTP authentication can be accessed by supplying credentials in the URL string with `https://user:password@example.com/feed`.

 Inline and file specifications may be combined freely.
 If more than one filter is given, items matching *any* of the filters are printed.
 If no filter is given, all items are printed.